 Hip-hop has a strong presence in this list.
 Flying in the face of the misogynistic and patriarchal undertones so often present in mainstream hip- hop, these artists are returning to the genre’s tradition as a platform for cultural resistance.
 Their rhymes draw attention to issues such as gender violence, lack of access to education and the struggle to make their voices heard within their own community.

 When we put this music in the context of the urgent problems facing Latin America today – rising inequality, gender violence, poor education, environmental degradation and human rights abuses – the importance of protest music cannot be understated.
 Equally, neither can the important role Latin American women are playing in finding the solutions.

 ¡Arriba las Mujeres!
 Playlist

-Listen to Ursula’s 16-track ¡Arriba las Mujeres! playlist on Spotify here and below, or on YouTube here and below.
-Ursula has written about six of the songs featured on the playlist below.
+Listen to our 16-track ¡Arriba las Mujeres! playlist on Spotify here and below, or on YouTube here and below.
+We have written about six of the songs featured on the playlist below.

 ‘Poesía Venenosa’ by Rebeca Lane

 Guatemalan feminist rapper Rebeca Lane’s socially conscious lyrics deal with the day-to-day realities of being a female hip-hop artist.
 In Lane’s view “hip-hop is a political movement”